Meeting the Locals

 David replies, “Well, you should be pleased to know the two bombs were radio linked, so they both went off when the second man hit his trigger by accident while trying to get off the people you threw him on top of.
 The other man was already standing and heading back for the stairs when it went off.
 The results were quite spectacular in terms of destruction of that end of the building when they damaged the rooms beside the car-park, and caused the stairs and verandah to collapse.
 The expedition’s cars were so far back only the windows were damaged by people thrown against them.
 The bombers had anti-personnel devices on their bodies, too, so over six hundred very militant protesters were killed, and another two hundred were injured.
 Four of the team security staff were wounded, and also lightly hurt when the verandah collapsed, but nothing serious.
 The only team members hurt were Doctor Josef, with a light bullet wound, and you were ripped apart by the bomb.
 The government officials have started an investigation into how they found out where the team was located, and why they were allowed into the car-park.
 Many of the local militant religious leaders are very upset so many of their followers have been sent to their reward in such a violent way.
 They were especially upset with the ones you shot, because a few survived, and told how selective you were in your aim.”

 “You’re in our spaceship.
 I manipulated your continuum to put a clone of you in your place in the time between the bomber starting to grip the detonator and when it blew.
 No one noticed.
 You now qualify as one of those who were abducted by aliens.
-Except they have proof you’re dead, complete with body parts.
+Except they have proof you’re dead, complete with some parts of your body.
 Your family will get all the insurance bonuses.
 On a side issue, just what is it with you and Doctor Josef.
 He was very angry about the attack, but when he heard you were dead he was ... well, I think the expression ‘blew sky high’ best covers it.”

 “I wish I knew.
 I’d never heard of him, nor met him, until this job was offered to me.
 They were very insistent on getting me on it.
 In the end they paid me so much they couldn’t hire two other techs.”